Kammerberg (Fahrenzhausen): War Memorial

-A statue of the Virgin Mary standing on a stone block was put up in the center of the town around 1920 as a war memorial.
+A statue of the Christian Virgin Mary standing on a stone block was put up in the center of the town around 1920 as a war memorial.
 Inscribed on the stone block are the names of the men of Kammerberg who went off to fight in the First World War and never came home.
 The list of names were extended for the men of Kammerberg who fought and died in the Second World War.

 Sport

 Kammerberg has a sports club, Spiel-Vereinigung Kammerberg e.V.

 Wind and solar energy park

 Since 2015/2016 Kammerberg and the neighboring village of Lauterbach maintain a large Wind Turbine Tower (149 meters) as well as a large solar park.
+There are plans to build more Wind Generator Towers in the area.